Book a Call

 Hiring a VA with no real purpose or goal

-The most expensive mistake is going to be hiring a virtual assistant with no real plan on how to utilize them.
+The most expensive hiring mistake is going to be a virtual assistant hiring a virtual assistant with no real plan on how to utilize them.
 For a virtual assistant to become effective, they need to actually assist you in something - they need something to do, something significant for you and your business.

-Hiring a virtual assistant is never a mistake, even if you did it just to get on the trend of utilizing remote employees for your business.
+Virtual assistant hiring is never a mistake, even if you did it just to get on the trend of utilizing remote employees for your business.
 Just make sure that you have a plan for them, and make sure you stick to it, or adjust as you see fit.

-With that said, having a specific task for your virtual assistant will make hiring easier as well.
+With that said, having a specific task for your virtual assistant will make remote team recruitment easier as well.
 While it's true that all-in-one virtual assistants exist, their rates are naturally higher given their set of skills and that price cap isn't something everyone can afford, especially for the newer businesses.

 No clear strategy for workflow systems and processes.